ontodev/robot/docs/relax.md

 ## Note about normalization of Qualified Number restrictions

-For convenience of downstream processing, `relax` rewrites expressions of the kind `:R min 1 :A` to `:R some :A`.
-These two expressions are logically identical.
+For convenience of downstream processing, `relax` rewrites expressions of the kind `:R min 1 :A` or `:R min 2 :A` to `:R some :A`.
+This is safe, because `:R some :A` is implied by any cardinality restriction > 0.

 <a id="exclude-named-classes"></a>